 What a character describes might also tell the reader about that character: Do they tend to focus on the knick-knacks in a scene?
 Are they judgemental of furniture?
 Are they creeped out by garden gnomes?
 Emphasis was put on this technique in an adaptation of Agatha Christie’s Cards On the Table where characters were asked to describe the same room and Poirot used it to analyse them.
-The thief noticed the small expensive things, the character with an interest in furniture noticed the furniture, another was cursive in his description of the room but remembered the game of whist precisely.
+The thief noticed the small expensive things, the character with an interest in furniture noticed the furniture, another was cursive in her description of the room but remembered the game of bridge precisely.
 Using such a technique in prose can really make the scenery work for you.

 This doesn’t mean you can only describe one collection of things in the room and stick to it throughout the book because real people are rarely consistent.
 It can be about balance, perhaps your character does notice the furniture but they have a tendency to lean towards the knick-knacks.
 Or, if they’re the reverse, they may offer a cursive opinion of the knick-knacks, perhaps they think there’s too many or they’re ugly or expensive.
 Your description doesn’t have to be a straightforward, ‘there was this, this and this in the room’.
 You might have a character observe the wall colour and think they’ve always liked that colour, or the floor is wood where they would prefer carpet, or the room is too big and they’d prefer smaller rooms.
 This can suggest not only the personality of the observing character but suggest the potential for conflict with other characters.
 If they’re tastes are radically different will they get along?
 Or will they get along because they’re so different?